Evolution of Social Structure in Rome is a tough subject to handle both in terms of time span covered as well as geographical extension.

 The simplest assumption would be of a single Latin-Mediterranean Caucasian ethnic group with a strong pyramidal social structure; based on hereditary castes, with a hereditary king or emperor at the top and slave women and children at the very bottom.
 The reality, also proven through recent DNA studies, was far more articulate: Rome was a multi-ethnic society, with a high degree of social mobility enabled through an evolved Roman economy clear Roman laws, open trade, unequaled infrastructure and job specialisation.

 The evolution of the social structure in Rome makes us consider if and to what degree it may be that that social structure is not necessarily a “one size fits all” model.
 It can be adjusted and modified in line with a number of factors, though not always with positive outcomes.

-It is therefore covered over a number of separate articles such as Roman society, Roman governement, society in Pompeii, class and social structure, evolution of the Roman empire, changes in the meaning of “Romans”, Roman women and so on.
+A number of separate articles have been written to provide greater details of the evolution and social structure in Rome: Social reasons for the fall of the Roman Empire, Roman society, Roman government, society in Pompeii, class and social structure, comparison of Pompeii society and modern society, changes in the meaning of “Romans”, Roman women and so on.
 This article spans a number of these more detailed articles.

-The Gracchi brothers stood for social reform and were the prime instigators of the social reforms in favour of the Plebeians.
-They continue to be an inspiration to all revolutionaries of Social inclination for the land and social reforms they instigated and for which they ended up being murdered.
+The Gracchi brothers were of Patrician background though they stood for social reform in favour of the Plebeians.
+Both of them ended up being murdered but they continue to be an inspiration to all revolutionaries of Social inclination for the land and social reforms they instigated.

 By degrees the Plebeians obtained the right to name Tribunes with Military Powers – something very close to a Consul (but not quite) and eventually the right to having a Plebeian sit as one of the two ruling Consuls (elected by vote).